ricardoues/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 Then I did some other stuff and fit my lane lines with a 2nd order polynomial, which appears in code cell #19 in the file `./P4.ipynb`.
-I tried other methods such as Ridge Regression and
+I tried other methods such as Isotonic Regression but its performance was worse than the 2nd order polynomial, that is why I used lane lines with a 2nd order polynomial.